DynamicVis: Dynamic Visual Perception for Efficient Remote Sensing Foundation Models: Experiments and Analysis

-2) WHU: As shown in Table \ref{tab:whu_building_sota}, the WHU experiments exhibit trends consistent with the Massachusetts benchmark.
-DynamicVis achieves state-of-the-art performance on WHU, with its variants securing top-three rankings across most metrics.
-This performance superiority is attributed to the dataset’s distinct characteristics: buildings manifest as discrete, instance-level objects, where the proposed importance-aware token selection mechanism is particularly effective in modeling inter-region dependencies.
-In contrast, the Massachusetts dataset’s continuous road networks occupy extensive image regions, posing challenges for localized feature modeling.
-These limitations are addressable through reduced patch sizes, increased patch numbers, or resolution enhancement.
-Such adaptations resolve the inherent constraints of conventional selective attention mechanisms when processing elongated, interconnected structures.
+\textbf{Datasets \& Implementations:} We evaluate semantic segmentation performance on two single-category benchmarks with fundamentally contrasting morphological properties: the Massachusetts roads dataset \cite{mnih2013machine} (characterized by continuous, elongated linear topologies) and the WHU building dataset \cite{ji2018fully} (comprising discrete, localized instance-like structures).
+We adopt UperNet \cite{xiao2018unified} as the dense prediction framework, initializing both the backbone and FPN neck with pre-trained DynamicVis weights.

+\textbf{Results and Analysis:} As detailed in Tables \ref{tab:massachusetts_sota} and \ref{tab:whu_building_sota}, DynamicVis-L$^{2\times}$ attains highly competitive F1 scores of 80.35\% on Roads and 95.58\% on Buildings.
+A nuanced dichotomy in performance emerges based on geometric topology: \textit{i) Discrete vs. Continuous Inductive Biases:} The model exhibits absolute superiority on the WHU dataset, as discrete building instances perfectly align with the framework's instance-aware dynamic routing mechanism.
+Conversely, segmenting continuous road poses a unique challenge for localized token modeling; hence, DynamicVis slightly surpasses heavily specialized, geometry-constrained architectures (e.g., GA-Net \cite{chen2022ga}).
+Crucially, compared to standard token-pruning models that completely fracture and fail on continuous structures, DynamicVis maintains excellent spatial connectivity, confirming the robustness of its parameter-free incremental residual connections. \textit{ii) Efficacy of Meta-Embedding Pre-training:} The integration of geographic priors via MIL pre-training protocol yields substantial performance leaps compared to training from scratch, verifying that semantically rich token activation is necessary to prevent feature degradation in dense pixel-level mapping.

-\textbf{Visualization:} Qualitative results in Fig. \ref{fig:vis_massachusetts} and Fig. \ref{fig:vis_whu_building} demonstrate the efficacy of DynamicVis-L in segmenting roads and buildings from the Massachusetts and WHU test datasets, respectively.
-Robust feature extraction capabilities are exhibited for artificial structures, with structural continuity preserved across varying geometric configurations and spatial distributions.
-Notably, superior robustness is observed under challenging scenarios characterized by low image clarity or significant occlusions (\eg, dense vegetation).
-In such cases, competing methods frequently generate spurious detections or fail to localize critical features, whereas DynamicVis-L maintains high precision.
-This resilience is attributed to the framework’s adaptive attention mechanisms, which dynamically prioritize discriminative regions while suppressing noise.
+\textbf{Visualizations:} Qualitative comparisons in Fig. \ref{fig:vis_massachusetts} and Fig. \ref{fig:vis_whu_building} illustrate the efficacy of DynamicVis-L. The model successfully preserves complex structural continuities across diverse geometric configurations and demonstrates superior robustness under challenging conditions, such as severe occlusions by dense vegetation or low image clarity, where competing methods frequently hallucinate spurious detections or fail to localize critical features entirely.